shivajid/tensor_crunch/README.md

 ### Hardware Requirements
 The ([tunix](https://github.com/google/tunix.git)) library is built on jax and  targetted for TPUs.
 In the example we assume that you have TPU v6e-4 machine to work through the examples.
-You can refer to the ([script](scripts/create_tpu_v6e.sh) to see how to create  TPU v6e VM.
+You can refer to the ([script](scripts/create_tpu_v6e.sh)) to see how to create  TPU v6e VM.

 The tutorial is for single hots TPUs (V6e-1,4 or 8) worker configurations.

 ### 1. Environment Setup

 It is recommended to use a Python virtual environment.
 Tunix required python 3.11 for all the dependencies to work.
-The ([script](scripts/create_python_env.sh)) has scripts on how to setup python3.11 on your TPUV
+The ([script](scripts/create_python_env.sh)) has scripts on how to setup python3.11 on your TPU VM.

 ```bash
 python3.11 -m venv .venv